jbcodeforce/aws-studies/docs/infra/index.md

 *A subnet is assigned a /24 CIDR block, which means 8 bits encoding, but AWS uses 5 IP address for gateway, LB,... so the number of available is 256 - 5 = 251.
 To identify a single 32 bit IPv4 address, you can use /32 CIDR convention*

 * non-default subnet has a private IPv4 address, but no public IPv4
-* By default, AWS create a VPC with default subnets, one per AZs, which each one is a public subnet, because the main route table sends the subnet's traffic that is destined for the internet to the internet gateway.
+* By default, AWS creates a VPC with default subnets, one per AZs, which each one is a public subnet, because the main route table sends the subnet's traffic that is destined for the internet to the internet gateway.
 * AWS reserves five IP addresses in each subnet.
 These IP addresses are used for routing, Domain Name System (DNS), and network management.
 * You can enable internet access for an EC2 instance launched into a non-default subnet by attaching an internet gateway to its VPC.
 Instances should have either public IP or elastic IP and subnet must have a route to the internet gateway.
 * You can make a default subnet into a private subnet by removing the route from the destination 0.0.0.0/0 to the internet gateway